Eihcir0/one001gag/one001gag/docs/redux-structure.md

 # Redux Structure

+I HAVEN'T STARTED THIS YET.
+NEED TO UNDERSTAND REDUX MORE

 The application's state is organized by data type.
 Under each data type, there may be sub-states.
 Each action is listed with the sequence of events that results from its invocation, ending with the API or a reducer.
 Subscribed